 With video technology available on most mobile devices, you can now easily interview candidates outside your city, state or even country, without the inconvenience and cost of travel.
 This can dramatically increase the number qualified candidates you have to choose from.
 The odds of finding your dream employee are more in your favor.

 Because it’s quick and convenient, you may find that candidates who are being courted by multiple companies or currently employed are more apt to agree to video conference interviews versus traveling to your office.
-This gives you the opportunity to connect with highly-sought-after candidates who might have ruled your business out had they had to travel to meet with you.
+These type of recruitment strategies give you the opportunity to connect with highly-sought-after candidates who might have ruled your business out had they had to travel to meet with you.

 Skype is a widely-used app for video interviewing.
 But recently, Google+ Hangouts video conferencing is growing in popularity.
 It’s completely free.
 Moreover, the easy-to-use interface has multiple functions that make video calling simple and convenient, even if you’re not tech savvy.